Engineering a Core Temperature Monitoring System to Support Patient Care at Risk of Exertional Heat Stress

 Abstract

-In Phoenix temperatures can reach up to 125°F and heat stroke is a life-threatening emergency routinely faced by the local fire department.
+Extremely high temperatures in Phoenix lead to a proportionally larger amount of heatstroke cases.
 EMS staff must treat patients in mobile ice baths, requiring quick and accurate core temperature readings.
 Current thermometers lack the accuracy, speed, and temperature ranges necessary for early intervention.
-While esophageal thermometers provide clinical grade measurements, current probes are difficult to position during field airway management, creating a clinical gap for an optimized solution.
+More accurate esophageal thermometers are difficult to position during field airway management, creating a clinical gap.

 Our concept is an enhanced esophageal temperature monitoring system designed for field use.
 The core innovation is a redesigned flexible shaping wire embedded into the catheter structure which plugs into the probe.
 This inclusion allows firefighters to guide and position the probe properly.
-It improves usability, accuracy, and response time in stressful field conditions.
-The probe will interface with a handheld monitor with rapid temperature updates and an alert system for temperatures reaching certain values.
+The probe will interface with a handheld monitor for temperature updates and alerts.

 Video